MrBhimani/MLOps-AI-Stock-Predictor/README.md

 This project uses **Hydra** for configuration management.

-All training parameters and data paths are defined in YAML configs..
+All training parameters and data paths are defined in YAML configs.

+## Experiment Tracking & Logging

+This project uses **MLflow** for experiment tracking.

 ---
 Thank you.